 Photo: two young orangutans grab a tourist at SORC

-Both Rosa and Ceria were reported to have arrived at SORC at age one.
-Rosa is now 18 years old while Ceria is 13, based on web postings by a British organisation.
-Rosa was once labeled as often seen at SORC while she waited to steal from “her next victim” while Ceria was “Often seen: causing mischief whenever possible!
-Keep a safe distance from Ceria if you spot him!“.
-Rosa gave birth to her baby in captivity at SORC in May 2018, based on a source.
+Both Rosa and Ceria were reported to have arrived at SORC for forest-release rehabilitation at age one, as orphans.
+As of 2020, Rosa is 19 years old while Ceria is 14.
+In the area of orangutan rehabilitation, it is not common for orangutans rescued in early infancy to take 10-15 years to be rehabilitated and released into a forest as adults.
+Rosa has been labelled as often seen at the centre (instead of the forest adjacent to SORC) while she waited to steal from “her next victim”.
+She gave birth to her baby in captivity at SORC in May 2018.
 A video uploaded on YouTube apparently shows Rosa and her baby on a tourist boardwalk near SORC.
-We also invite SWD to comment if Rosa’s infant is still in her care.
+We invite SWD to comment if Rosa’s infant is still in her care.